 Woottons Chartered Accountants have had their doors open for 60 years, and recently identified a new growth area for the firm.
 “We wanted to be sure that we can communicate with clients and prospects, no matter what channel they prefer to use.
 BOMA has helped us achieve this,” says Luke Sawyer.

 Branching out into social media

 For many established firms like Woottons, social media is uncharted territory.
-BOMA’s huge library of over 300 articles, curated specifically for accountants and bookkeepers, has given the firm confidence to adapt and evolve.
+BOMA’s huge content library of hundreds of articles, curated specifically for accountants and bookkeepers, has given the firm confidence to adapt and evolve.

 The library covers all types of content, from business strategy and compliance to tax reminders, market trends, and news articles.
-Then there’s the Photo Library with 2.7 million free images, to help you repurpose the content for your social media channels.
+Then there’s the Image Library with over 5 million free images, to help you repurpose the content for your social media channels.

 “We had been reluctant to create Facebook and Twitter accounts because of the extra work required to maintain each channel, but BOMA pushes the campaigns we create for email out to our social pages too,” Luke says.

 Kelly adds that a strong social presence has been key to their firm connecting with new audiences in a less formal, more personal setting.

 “With regular, multi-channel campaigns…we are reaping the rewards of greater engagement.
 It’s helped us stay relevant and top of mind in a fast-paced and evolving business environment,” she says.